shionhonda/hippocampus-garden/content/neurips_2020/index.md

 ## Posters
 ### GANSpace: Discovering Interpretable GAN Controls
 This paper discovers interpretable controls of GANs by principal component analysis on latent space or feature space.
-With the proposed method, BigGAN can be controlled with layer-wise inputs in a StyleGAN-like way.
+The principal components represent zooming, angle, color etc. With the proposed method, BigGAN can be controlled with layer-wise inputs in a StyleGAN-like way.

 ![](2021-01-07-23-23-45.png)